-The 12 VDC system in your coach is controlled by the Spyder Controls Multiplex System.
-This electronic command center has an easy-to-read touchpad screen (Figure 9-1), that enables you to control features throughout the coach.
-Through 6 tabs, (home, lighting, battery, thermometer, slide-outs, and settings) this control system enables you to control almost every electronic feature inside your coach.
-It even enables you to control outside awnings and lights.
-As shown in the following figure, you can view tank levels, lighting controls, water heater controls, temperature, and much more.
+motorhome is controlled by the Spyder Control Multiplex System.
+This electronic command center has an easy-to-read touchpad screen (Figure 9-1) that enables you to control features throughout the coach.
+Through six tabs, (home, lighting, battery, thermostat, slideouts, and settings) this control system enables you to control almost every electronic feature inside your motorhome, including outside awnings and lights.
+As system in the shown in Figure 9-1, you can view tank levels, lighting controls, water heater controls, temperature, and much more.
 For detailed instructions and videos on the Spyder Controls System, visit www.spydercontrols.com).
-Click on the customers tab; see Figure 9-2.
+Click on the customer's tab; see Figure 9-2.
 To access text and audio files, use the following information: